wh-alice/mig_visualstudio/vs/misc/only-the-first-eight-characters-of-a-custom-log-name-are-significant.md

 ---
-title: "Only the first eight characters of a custom log name are significant | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Only the first eight characters of a custom log name are significant" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"